Caring for your child at home

 The family's income does not affect receiving the municipal supplement, and the municipal supplement is not granted for a period shorter than one month.
 The amount of the municipal supplement is €252.28/month and it is taxable income.

-Changes to the child care arrangement and other conditions related to the granting of the municipal allowance must be immediately reported to Early Childhood Service Guidance.
-The municipal allowance paid in excess will be recovered.
+Changes to the childcare arrangement and other conditions relating to the granting of the municipal allowance must be notified without delay .
+Any overpayment of the allowance will be recovered.

 Raija Viitanen